HolyNamesAcademy/2019-project1-coultonm/README.md

 Unit Tests
 -----
-You'll notice that there are also 2 other configs in the dropdown by the play button.
-These are 'ShapeMakerTest' and 'BankAccountTest'.
-These two configs allow you to run Unit Tests.
+You'll notice that there are also 3 other configs in the dropdown by the play button.
+These are 'ShapeMakerTest', 'BankAccountTest', and 'ShapeMakerExtraCreditTest'.
+These configs allow you to run Unit Tests.
 We'll learn more about Unit Tests in the next unit, but for now, know that unit tests are test cases that allow you to test specific functions and classes.
 There is a unit test for almost every function that you will be writing.
 Unit tests help you determine if you wrote the function correctly.
 If a unit test passes, that means you are on the right track.
 Because the unit tests we've given you are not comprehensive (they don't test every possible scenario), it DOES NOT guarantee that you're code is completely right.
 Make sure you test the functions yourself with different inputs.
 However, a major portion of the grade will be based on if your unit tests pass, so make sure to run them before you turn them in.
+You only need to run the The'ShapeMakerExtraCreditTest' unit tests if you plan on completing the extra credit.

 Turning In The Project
 -----